A consistency study of coarse-grained dynamical chains through a nonlinear wave equation of mixed type: Dynamical model

-and that $\lambda_{\mp}(F)$ is increasing along this curve from $F_l$ to $F$.
-By integrating (\ref{eq:rcurveslope}) through a fixed point $U_l$, the set of points $U$, to which $U_l$ may be joined by a rarefaction wave, forms two sets or curves $R_1$ (1-rarefaction waves) and $R_2$ (2-rarefaction waves), i.e.,
+and $\lambda_{\mp}(F)$ is increasing along this curve from $F_l$ to $F$.
+By integrating (\ref{eq:rcurveslope}) through a fixed state $U_l$, the set of states $U$, to which $U_l$ may be joined by a rarefaction wave, forms curves $R_1$ (1-rarefaction waves) and $R_2$ (2-rarefaction waves), i.e.,

 and